pinobatch/pently/docs/pentlyas.md

   `NUMSEMITONES` is usually 64 to 80.
 * `--period-region {dendy,ntsc,pal}`
   Make period table for this region (default: `ntsc`).
-* `--period-tuning FREQ`
+* `-A FREQ`, `--period-tuning FREQ`
   Set the frequency of the A above middle C (`a'`) in the period table.
-Common concert pitch is 440 Hz; some orchestras (and NSD.lib) use 442 Hz.
+The default is "concert pitch" or 440.0 Hz; some orchestras (and NSD.lib) use 442 Hz.
+If less than 437.0 on `ntsc`, 433.0 on `dendy`, or 405.9 on `pal`, the lowest possible notes may sound out of tune.
 * `--segment SEGMENT`
-  Places output in this ca65 `.segment`.
+  Place output in this ca65 `.segment`.
 Useful if you are stashing Pently in its own bank of PRG ROM.
+* `--rehearse`
+  Include rehearsal mark data in output.
+* `-v`, `--verbose`
+  Print tracebacks and other verbose diagnostics on standard error.
+* `-W {error}`, `--warn {error}`
+  Enable warning options.
+Currently the only valid warning option is `-Werror`, which treats warnings as errors.

 Overall structure
 =================